 Thirty-two chews may have been a simple guideline since his actual instruction was to chew until the last bit of flavor disappeared from the food.
 The food, before you swallow it, should basically be liquefied.
 This, he said, made the food neutral or alkaline, thus protecting the alimentary canal from being scratched or poisoned.
 When you chewed in this way, he said, the food, reduced as it was to an almost liquid, settled back into the folds of the mouth and excited the swallowing impulse, forcing you to swallow.
 He himself is said to have chewed up to 100 times.

-From around 1906 to 1910 Fletcherism became quite popular and munching clubs sprung up in bot American and Europe.
+From around 1906 to 1910 Fletcherism became quite popular and munching clubs sprung up in both American and Europe.
 It lost steam during the second half of the century.

 Regardless of the lack of scientific support for Fletcher’s claims, many feel he was onto something.
 Slowly chewing your food could cause you to eat less, and this could positively impact weight loss, and perhaps health.
 There is certainly research that supports the idea that thinner people tend to eat more slowly.
 However, eating slowly doesn’t have to mean chewing obsessively like a cow on his cud.
 In fact, such a socially isolating behavior could not be maintained by many, and such a “diet” would likely fail.
 There are other things you can do to slow down your eating.
-For example, food behavior scientist Brian Wansink reported that study participants found that putting down their utensils between bites help them to slow down their eating.
+For example, food behavior scientist Brian Wansink reported that study participants found that putting down their utensils between bites helps them to slow down their eating (update: The results of Brian Wansink’s many studies have been found to be questionable, at best).

 Eating more slowly may certainly help you eat less.
 Another idea?
 Use chopsticks.
 That’ll slow you down!

 Regardless, to eat more slowly doesn’t have to mean chewing your way to an aching jaw.
 Just eat slowly, and enjoy your food.
 Pay attention to what you are eating, and savor it, whether or not you chew it 32 times.